Methamphetamine addiction

 • risks of injecting (eg, hepatitis C, HIV/AIDS, skin infection, septicaemia).

 You also risk losing your job, savings, home and relationships, and put yourself at risk of a criminal conviction.
-(Methamphetamine is classified as a Class A drug like heroin.)
+Methamphetamine is classified as a Class A drug, as is heroin.

 While you may recover from some of the harm after you stop using the drug, some health effects may be permanent.
-The sooner you stop, the better for your long-term health.
+The sooner you stop, the better the outlook for your long-term health.

-Addiction means losing control over your use, finding it difficult to stop using the drug, with cravings and a compulsive drive to keep using, despite adverse consequences.
-You can have a physical craving or a psychological need.
+Addiction means losing control over your use and finding it difficult to stop using it.
+Addiction includes feeling cravings and a compulsive drive to keep using, despite its bad effects.
+If you're addicted you can have a physical need for the drug or a psychological desire for it.

 Watch out for the following 4 key 'Cs':